pingcap/docs/tidb-cloud/create-tidb-cluster.md

 4. Enter a name for your project, and then click **Confirm**.

-5. To return to the cluster page, click the TiDB Cloud logo in the upper-left corner of the window.
+5. To return to the **Active Clusters** page, click the TiDB Cloud logo in the upper-left corner of the window.

 If you are a project member, you can access only the specific projects to which your organization owner invited you, and you cannot create new projects.
 To check which project you belong to, take the following steps: